muhammadasif-wd/devshole/README.md

 Certainly!
 Below is a template for your GitHub README.md file.
-Feel free to customize it based on the specifics of your Next.js boilerplate:
+Feel free to customize it based on the specifics of your Devshole:

-# Next.js Boilerplate
+# Devshole

 This is a Next.js project bootstrapped with `create-next-app`.
 It provides a basic structure for building React applications with server-side rendering.